jsdelivrbot/odocs/README.md

 ## technology stack
-Yay yet another java webapp with angular frontend ;) backend is java8 with in H2 database as storage.
+Yay yet another java webapp with angular frontend ;) backend is java8 with in H2 database as storage (please be aware of queryDSL - run `./gradlew generateQueryDSL` to generate Q* classes into /src/main/generated).
 Frontend in angular 1.3.
 There is a lot of libraries see build.gradle and bower.json for details